 If you would like to receive notifications through a text message, the school must have your cell phone number and you must respond to the opt-in text you receive (if your number has never been entered into our system).
 You may also opt-in by sending a text with the message “Y” or “Yes” to 67587 from the cell phone.

 An emergency is a sudden, unexpected, or potentially dangerous situation that requires immediate action.
 The response to any situation depends on the possible impact it may have on the people or facilities involved.

 When parents/guardians learn of a situation at a school, their first reaction may be to rush to the site to pick up their child.
 We understand that reaction, however, when numerous parents arrive at the same time, growing demands on access to the school and students can negatively impact both the ingress or response from law enforcement and supporting agencies.

 Johnson City Schools will communicate as frequently as possible (through SchoolMessenger and social media - @JCityTNSchools) with parents/guardians to keep them informed during an emergency situation.
 Here are some tips for caregivers when an emergency occurs on or near a Johnson City Schools campus.

 Monitor your mobile device for SchoolMessenger messages.

-Check the JC Schools website and social media for updated information.
+Check the Johnson City Schools website and social media for updated information.

 In case of evacuation to a second location, wait for communication from the school or district to which location your child’s campus will evacuate.